Well, it's February 2 again. Or is it Sept. 28? Or Dec. 10? If all of your days are starting to blend together like mine, look to Phil.

 Cross High Adrenaline Activities Off Your Bucket List

 Ok, to be clear, I'm not actually recommending driving off of a cliff.
 But the Laurel Highlands has plenty of activities to shock your body back into action after a few cold months and lots of time indoors.
-Wake up from the pandemic funk with some of these activities most similar to stealing and running away with a groundhog.
+Shock your system back into action with some of these activities most similar to stealing and running away with a groundhog.

 Blaze a new trail and go mountain biking.
 Conquer the white water and go rafting with expert guides down the Yough at Ohiopyle.
 Soar across scenic zip lines at Seven Springs and Nemacolin.
-A boost of adrenaline is just what you need to make a pandemic day stand out.
+A boost of adrenaline is just what you need!

 Watch Out For That First Step